 He started out in 1950s Hollywood as a young actor in TV productions as classy as Studio One and Playhouse 90 as well as meat and potatoes work such as a regular in The Many Loves of Dobie Gillis.
 He then hit the big time quickly in film with the hit, Splendor in the Grass that made him an instant star in the medium with a reputation for his randy pastimes and his reserved attitude to the press.

-However, his career soon stumbled with a string of flops with the low point of starting production in What's New Pussycat? only to make the mistake of asking Woody Allen to write the screenplay.
-The comic genius took advantage of being given a bit part and proceeding to give himself more and more business by taking the equivalent amount away from Beatty.
-Beatty tried putting his foot down and walked, hoping the producers would try to coax him back, only to find them calling his bluff and replacing him.
+However, his career soon stumbled with a string of flops, with the low point being starting production on What's New Pussycat? only to make the mistake of asking Woody Allen to write the screenplay.
+The comic genius took advantage of being given a bit part and proceeded to give himself more and more business by taking the equivalent amount away from Beatty.
+Beatty put his foot down and walked, hoping the producers would try to coax him back, only to find them calling his bluff and replacing him with Peter O'Toole.

 At that point, Beatty resolved to have more control of his projects by becoming a film producer himself, an unheard ambition for an pretty boy actor that young.
 However, he proved that Hollywood thinking wrong by producing the film, Bonnie and Clyde, an innovative and daring hit that helped usher in New Hollywood.

 Afterward, Beatty has distinguished himself with a string of noted films in which he served in various functions in different combinations whether it be acting, directing or producing.
 They include McCabe & Mrs. Miller, Shampoo, Heaven Can Wait (1978), Reds, Dick Tracy, Bulworth, and Bugsy.
 Unfortunately, his career has included major bombs like Ishtar and his own production, Town And Country, which bombed to hard that it took him 15 years to do another film.
 He came back in 2016 by writing, directing and starring in Rules Dont Apply, which unfortunately also flopped.